faezeh-kianimoravej/disaster-response-platform/backend-app/chat-service/README.md

 #### 9. Update Last Read Message

 Marks messages as read up to a specific message ID.
+This is used to track unread message counts.

 **Endpoint**: `PUT /api/chat/{groupId}/users/{userId}/read`